EBI-Metagenomics/pipeline-v5/environment/README.md

 # Conda environments

-We recommend the usage of [miniconda](https://docs.conda.io/en/latest/miniconda.html) for the installation of the different enviroments.
+We recommend the usage of [miniconda](https://docs.conda.io/en/latest/miniconda.html) for the installation of the different environments.

 ## [Toil](http://toil.ucsc-cgl.org/)

 CWL execution engine.

-Create the env `conda env create -f toil.yml`, add `-n` for specify a name for th env.
+Create the env 'conda env create -f toil.yml', add '-n' for specify a name for the env.

 Citation: [http://doi.org/10.1038/nbt.3772](http://doi.org/10.1038/nbt.3772)